PART 26: TIME ZONES

 Thirteen year old Luci Primrose spun her pencil around on her fingers a few times, before finally bringing it down onto the page of her diary.

-‘’I have found no explanation yet as to how I lost my memory for twenty-four hours.’’ she wrote. ‘’I still haven’t told anyone, lest they pin it on stress and try to shove me back into Grade 9 or something.
-Instead, I’ve been trying to put the pieces together by observing my classmates.
+‘’I have found no explanation yet as to how I lost my memory for twenty-four hours.’’ she wrote. ‘’I haven’t told anyone, lest they pin it on stress and try to shove me back into Grade 9 or something.
+Instead, I’ve been trying to put the pieces together by observing my classmates this week.
 To wit:

 ”Frank Dijora is… interesting.
 And kinda cute.”
 She erased the last sentence. ”But despite his seeming confusion, he’s tops on the list of those who may be responsible for my missing day.
 Meanwhile, one Carrie Waterson has acquired a grudge against me.
 That might be due to my dislike of her friend Julie LaMille, and their apparent feud with Corry Veniti.
 But maybe it’s more?
 Since Lee and Chartreuse said I’d been speaking with them about the feud too.
 They didn’t know why.
 Fortunately, they’re nicer.
 If weird.
 Lee’s started calling me “short stuff”.”
 Luci nibbled on the end of her pencil.

-She put her pencil aside and snapped her diary closed – wondering idly how her first year of high school would stack up against someone who had experienced Grade Nine.
+Luci put her pencil aside and snapped her diary closed – wondering idly how her upcoming year of high school would stack up against someone who had actually experienced Grade Nine.
 The way the rest of her current classmates all had, one year ago.